omtorano/Exports-Metatranscriptomics/README.md

 sftp a_marchetti_lab_gmail@sftp.genewiz.com
 #password prompt will come up automatically, enter the password they sent via email
 password: <enter password genewiz sent here>
-#lcd sets the local directory aka where you want your reads to go, does not change working directory (aka does not change where you are)
+#lcd sets the local directory (where you want your reads to go), does not change working directory (does not change where you are)
 lcd /proj/marchlab/projects/EXPORTS/metatranscriptomics/HighYield2020/Reads
 #ls lists items in the current working directory, in this case I just logged onto Genewiz so I am seeing the list of directories I have access to - likely there will be one and it will have the name of the Genewiz project number
 ls